-Some women may need to take two doses of misoprostol to guarantee expulsion of the embryo and to start the process of contractions and bleeding.
+Some women may need to take two doses to guarantee expulsion of the embryo and to start the process of contractions and bleeding.
 The abortion pill’s effectiveness can vary, but for most women it is more than 90% effective.

 Are There Any Side Effects?

 The side effects are painful cramping and bleeding.
 In some cases, women also experience nausea, low fever, dizziness and pelvic pain.
 Be aware, these are not all the possible side effects.
 In addition, many women feel varied emotional effects, such as grief, depression, and mood swings.
 These side effects are often known as PAD, or Post-Abortion Depression, and are similar in nature to Post-Traumatic Stress Disorder (PTSD).